Home

 Plugins such as WP Rocket or W3 Total Cache help with WordPress.
 The basic settings are usually sufficient to achieve noticeable improvements.

-4. Optimize mobile experience
+4. Optimise mobile experience

 Simplify navigation

-Optimize checkout
+Optimise checkout

 This is where most mobile conversions fail.
 Use large input fields and offer mobile-accessible payment methods such as Apple Pay.
 Test your checkout regularly on different devices, because what works on the iPhone may look different on Android.